 SIBO stands for small intestinal bacterial overgrowth, an overgrowth of bacteria in the small intestine, meaning bacteria that shouldn't be there.
-You may experience problems such as stomach pain, intestinal pain, constipation, diarrhea, nausea, and bloating after eating.
-You can also develop skin problems like acne and *rosacea.

 *Researchers at the University of Genoa in Italy found that rosacea patients have a significantly higher prevalence of SIBO.
-Their study also showed "an almost complete regression of their cutaneous lesions that maintained excellent results for at least 9 months" after SIBO was cured.
+The study also showed "an almost complete regression of their cutaneous lesions that maintained excellent results for at least 9 months" after SIBO was cured.

-Why do people get SIBO?
+Why do you get SIBO?

-Factors that can cause SIBO include:
+Things that can cause SIBO are:

 Reduced hydrochloric acid production and bile secretion.